- Department of Homeland Security is inching toward a risk-based approach to air cargo screening.

 These private sector participants in the “Certified Cargo Screening Program” enabled the Department to declare victory.
 Through herculean cooperative efforts with industry, the Department accomplished 100 percent screening.
 But only sort of – inbound passenger air cargo was left largely unaddressed (as was cargo on non-passenger flights).
 The result was an odd situation in which inbound air cargo (presumably more risky) was not subject to the screening regime into which the Department had poured enormous resources.
 Recognizing the impracticality of full 100 percent screening, the Department aimed for and achieved a simulacrum – 100 percent screening for less risky cargo.

-So the Department now is inching toward a risk-based approach to air cargo screening, akin to that used in the maritime environment.
+So the Department now is inching toward a risk-based approach to air cargo screening, akin to the approach used in the maritime environment.
 This move should be accelerated: the Department would be best served if in both the air and maritime environments it collects data about cargo and subjects the high-risk cargo to special security measures, rather than trying to treat all cargo equally.
 There is no reason to give the same level of scrutiny to all cargo from Wichita and all cargo from Yemen – the two sets of cargo don’t warrant the same level of resources, and trying to apply “100 percent” rules is simply not practical.

-About the Author: Stephen Heifetz is a partner in the Washington office of the international law firm Steptoe & Johnson LLP.
+Stephen Heifetz is a partner in the Washington office of the international law firm Steptoe & Johnson LLP.
 He previously served as Deputy Assistant Secretary for Policy Development at the Department of Homeland Security.